Mahtab-Shabani/protein-stability-experimental-context/README.md

 ## Decision Tree: Interpretability over performance <br />
 A decision tree classifier was trained on the same feature set to enhance interpretability.
 The resulting tree revealed a few dominant decision rules, mostly related to organism identity and experimental conditions, and achieved perfect accuracy on the test set. <br />
  <br />
-Despite the high apparent performance, the tree's shallow structure and small feature space point to possible overfitting, underscoring the necessity of validation on separate datasets. <br />
+Despite the high apparent performance, the tree's shallow structure and small feature space point to possible overfitting, underscoring the necessity of validation on separate datasets. <br /> <br />
 According to the learned decision tree, stability classification is heavily influenced by experimental context variables (such as organism and pH), frequently surpassing the direct thermodynamic signal.
 This finding supports the use of experimental metadata in data-driven protein engineering pipelines and highlights the multiparametric character of protein stability measurements. <br />

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/54a360e1-263d-4622-a359-4bad9df47dbc" />